apache/couchdb/share/doc/src/intro/tour.rst

 You'll notice that the document's _rev has changed.
-We'll go into more detail about this in later chapters, but for now, the important thing to note is that _rev acts like a safety feature when saving a document.
+We'll go into more detail about this in later documents, but for now, the important thing to note is that _rev acts like a safety feature when saving a document.
 As long as you and CouchDB agree on the most recent _rev of a document, you can successfully save your changes.